Reconstruction of dynamical systems from data without time labels: Methodology

 \subsection{Trajectory Segmentation}

-In this subsection section, we focus on the reconstruction problem of a single trajectory.
-As previously mentioned, learning the transformation of random variables with complex distributions, such as a single long trajectory, poses a significant challenge.
-In the context of our problem, a distinct property of the dataset is that it is located along a curve situated within a high-dimensional space.
-By leveraging the Divide and Conquer strategy, our experiments in Appendix \ref{ResNODE} show that segmenting the long trajectory into short and simple pieces could alleviate the difficulty and numerical issues.

-The trajectory segmentation problem can be viewed as a unsupervised clustering challenge.
-Conventional clustering analysis partitions the datasets into groups, ensuring elevated intra-cluster similarity and diminished inter-cluster similarity.
-To segment the trajectory, the similarity between particles may be associated with the Euclidean distance or the arc length.
-Numerous clustering techniques exist for segmenting such manifold-type data into a specified number of classes, such as Agglomerative clustering\cite{murtagh2014ward}, DBSCAN\cite{ester1996density} and Spectral clustering\cite{von2007tutorial}.
+In this subsection, we address the reconstruction problem using a single long trajectory.
+Our experiments (see Section~\ref{sec:pi}) demonstrate that simple, short trajectories exhibit a more favorable loss landscape than complex, long ones.
+Consequently, we propose to decompose the complex problem into several simpler subproblems through trajectory segmentation, thereby enhancing the solution capability of our approach.

-However, in the task of trajectory segmentation, the challenge lies not only in the grouping of data but also in ascertaining the initial condition and the observation distribution of each cluster.
-To this end, we propose an estimation pipeline to serve as a post-processing step for the clustering procedure.
-Initially, we partition the dataset into non-overlapping continuous trajectory segments $\{ \mathbb{X}_l \}_{l = 1}^L$ via unsupervised learning method and we assume that each cluster contains data points from distinct time intervals.
-To estimate the initial point and observation distribution, we consider the trajectory pieces contained the highest number of elements that coincide with an neighbourhood $B_r (\tmmathbf{x}_0)$ of the initial point $\tmmathbf{x}_0$ as the foremost trajectory.
-To determine the subsequent trajectory pieces, we adopt the following rules to select the tail element of $\mathbb{X}_{l}$ and the head element of next trajectory piece $\mathbb{X}_{l+1}$ given the initial point $\tmmathbf{x}_{\text{Tail},l}$
+Within the context of unlabeled data reconstruction, the trajectory segmentation problem encompasses two aspects: it involves not only grouping the data but also determining the initial condition and observation distribution for each cluster.
+For grouping the data, unsupervised clustering techniques—such as agglomerative clustering \cite{murtagh2014ward}, DBSCAN \cite{ester1996density}, and spectral clustering \cite{von2007tutorial}—can be employed to partition manifold-type data into a predetermined number of classes.
+To address the second aspect, we propose an estimation pipeline that functions as a post-processing step following the clustering procedure.
+Initially, we assume that the obtained trajectory segments (clusters) \(\{ \mathbb{X}_l \}_{l = 1}^L\) comprise data points drawn from distinct time intervals.
+To estimate the initial point and corresponding observation distribution, we designate as the primary trajectory the segment that contains the greatest number of elements within a neighborhood \(B_r(\tmmathbf{x}_0)\) of the initial point \(\tmmathbf{x}_0\).
+Thereafter, to determine subsequent trajectory pieces, we employ a set of rules to select the tail element of \(\mathbb{X}_l\) and the head element of the following segment \(\mathbb{X}_{l+1}\), beginning with the identified initial tail point \(\tmmathbf{x}_{\text{Tail},l}\).

 where $\#$ denotes the element number of a set, and the next trajectory piece is selected as the one that intersects the most with $B_r(\tmmathbf{x}_{Tail,l})$.